ricsam/hcl2js/README.md

 });
 ```

-Observe that the hcl is of version 1 when converting js objects to hcl.s
+Observe that the hcl is of version 1 when converting js objects to hcl